Ghostkeeper/LynDJ/README.md

 Build
 -----
+If you wish to modify this application, you can run the application from the source code as outlined above.
+However to distribute your modifications you can also create a build, which will make it easier for other people to install the application with your modifications.
 These are instructions to create a release build of this software.

 <details>
 <summary>Ubuntu 22.04</summary>